padeir0/anu/readme.md

 The `set ... remove ...` expression removes an item from a map and returns the item. `set a remove "key"` removes the value corresponding with the key `"key"` from the map `a` and returns it's value.
+Looking up a key in a map and removing that key should return the same item, if present, otherwise it should return `nil`.
+Given a map of type `*i8 -> int`, the output type of a remove expression on this map should be `?int`.

 ```
 proc main do
   begin
     let a = \{"key" = 1, "abracadabra" = 2}
-    let b = set a remove "key" # 'b' is equal to 1
+    let b : ?int = set a remove "key" # 'b' is equal to 1
   end
 ```